 Hero (2014)

-Japanese TV shows received the highest viewership ratings in 25 years.
+This Japanese TV show received the highest viewership ratings in 25 years.
 The plot follows a prosecutor working for the Tokyo District Public Prosecutor’s Office.
 He often works in unconventional ways that causes a lot of drama and incidents, with unintended consequences.

 Terrace House

-Let us know in the comment section which ones of these Japanese books, Japanese movies and Japanese TV shows you’ve seen, which ones you are curious about.
+Let us know in the comment section which ones of these Japanese books, movies and TV shows you’ve seen, and which ones you are curious about.